-Ivanka Trump Has Taken Over First Lady Duties During Melania Trump’s Mysterious Absence
+Ivanka Trump Has Taken Over Traditional First Lady Duties During Melania Trump’s Mysterious Absence

 Melania Trump has not been seen in public since leaving to undergo a surgical procedure in mid-May.
 White House officials said Melania underwent a simple procedure to treat a benign kidney condition and that the operation went well, but she has not been seen since then.

-That has led to questions about why she has remained out of the public eye and led to conspiracy theories ranging from claims that she is filing for divorce and leaving Donald to rumors that she underwent plastic surgery and is recovering away from the spotlight.
+That has led to questions about why she has remained out of the public eye and led to conspiracy theories ranging from claims that she is filing for divorce and leaving Donald, to rumors that she underwent plastic surgery and is recovering away from the spotlight.
 Some Twitter users even believed that she may have moved back to New York after seeing that New York was noted as the location of her Twitter account, but that was an older account that she has not used recently.

-While Ivanka Trump took over the normal First Lady duties this week, her role in the White House has been a point of scrutiny for critics.
+While Ivanka Trump took over the normal first lady duties this week, her role in the White House has been a point of scrutiny for critics.
 Ivanka has maintained her business ties while working as one of her father’s top advisers, leading to questions about unresolved conflicts of interest.

 Last week we discovered Ivanka Trump got new trademarks to do business in China.
 Since Ivanka and the White House won't answer questions about it, how many other foreign countries is the business in her name expanding in? https://t.co/7rW4J17AMI